bibekanandadatta/JHU-Dissertation-Template/README.md

   - `\mylistoftables:` to print the list of tables.
   - `\mylistoffigures:` to print the list of figures.

 - Currently, the template does not have any specific settings or package options to print the List of Algorithms, the List of Abbreviations, the List of Symbols, the List of Supplementary Materials, etc. However, you can look into `glossaries`, `glossaries-extra`, and `tocloft` packages to define custom lists to be printed.
 This might take a little bit of time to do.
+Fair warning, this may take some amount of work!